Wednesday, April 14, 2010

 7. How are people going to sign it?

-Good news boys and girls, I quickly got answers to all my questions and the results were exactly as I wished they would be!
+Good news, I quickly got answers to all my questions and the results were exactly as I wished they would be!
 Of course, they have most of the answers right here on their web site, but I’ll enumerate my skepticisms along with what I discovered.

 1. The contracts are very good and cover both adults and minors as well as property releases.
 They were better than the ones I use and better than the templates on iStockPhoto, etc…